allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 ## Final test on a full dataset

 My last task was to test findings from subsampled input dataset (3%) tests on the full dataset (without subsampling).
-Here are the costs of processing full dataset for a single day:
+Here are the costs of processing a full dataset for a single day:

 <table>
   <tr>